President pro tempore of the United States Senate: Power and responsibilities

-Although the position is in some ways analogous to the speaker of the House of Representatives, the powers of the president pro tempore are far more limited.
+Although the position is in some ways analogous to the speaker of the United States House of Representatives, the powers of the president pro tempore are far more limited.
 In the Senate, most power rests with the majority leader and other individual senators, but as the chamber's presiding officer, the president pro tempore is authorized to perform certain duties in the absence of the vice president, including ruling on points of order.
 Additionally, under the 25th Amendment to the Constitution, the president pro tempore and the speaker are the two authorities to whom declarations must be transmitted that the president is unable to perform the duties of the office, or is able to resume doing so.
 The president pro tempore is third in the line of presidential succession, following the vice president and the speaker, and consequently is one of the few members of Congress entitled to a full-time security detail.

 Additional duties include appointment of various congressional officers, certain commissions, advisory boards, and committees.
 The president pro tempore is the designated legal recipient of various reports to the Senate, including War Powers Act reports under which they, jointly with the speaker, may require the president to call Congress back into session.
 The officeholder is an ex officio member of various boards and commissions.
 With the secretary and sergeant at arms, the president pro tempore maintains order in Senate portions of the Capitol and Senate buildings.

 History

 Position established

 The office of president pro tempore was established by the Constitution of the United States in 1789.
 Between 1792 and 1886, the president pro tempore was second in the line of presidential succession, following the vice president and preceding the speaker.
 Through 1891, the president pro tempore was appointed on an intermittent basis only, when the vice president was not present to preside over the Senate, or at the adjournment of a session of Congress.

 The first president pro tempore, John Langdon, was elected on April 6, 1789, serving four separate terms between 1789 and 1793.
-"More than twelve senators held the office during the Senate's first decade," presiding over sessions, signing legislation, and performing routine administrative tasks.
+"More than twelve senators held the office during the Senate's first decade", presiding over sessions, signing legislation, and performing routine administrative tasks.

 Whenever the office of the vice presidency was vacant, as it was on ten occasions between 1812 and 1889, the office garnered heightened importance, for although he did not assume the vice presidency, the president pro tempore stood next in line for the presidency.
-Before the ratification of the Twenty-fifth Amendment in 1967, a vacancy in the vice presidency could be filled only by a regular election; several individuals who served during these vacancies were referred to informally as "acting vice president."
+Before the ratification of the Twenty-fifth Amendment in 1967, a vacancy in the vice presidency could be filled only by a regular election; several individuals who served during these vacancies were referred to informally as "acting vice president".

 On three occasions during the 19th century, the Senate was without both a president and a president pro tempore: